Doobie Powell

-Hubert Leander Powell III (known as Doobie Powell) is an independent gospel music artist.
-He has worked with other gospel artists such as Kim Burrell, The Clark Sisters, Tonex, Tye Tribbett, Kelly Price, Tramaine Hawkins and John P. Kee.
-He has released three independent albums and is the founder of Chip Off The Block Productions, LLC.
+Hubert Leander Powell III (known as Doobie Powell) is an independent neo, soul and jazz artist with gospel roots.
+He has worked with otherartists such as Harry Connick Jr.,Kim Burrell, The Clark Sisters, Tonex, Tye Tribbett, Kelly Price, Tramaine Hawkins and John P. Kee.
+He has released numerous independent albums and is the founder of Chip Off The Block Productions, LLC.
+He is managed by JRoberts Management.

 Biography

-According to his website, Doobie was born to Hubert Powell Jr. (Gospel Jazz Great) and Jacquelyn Powell (Powerhouse Vocalist) in Harford, CT.
-His musical journey began at the tender age of two, influenced by the musical prowess of his parents who exposed Doobie to many genres of music.
+Doobie was born to Hubert Powell Jr. (Gospel Jazz great) and Jacquelyn Powell (powerhouse vocalist) in Harford, CT.
+His musical journey began at the age of two, influenced by the musical prowess of his parents who exposed Doobie to many genres of music.